NESTA publications serve the K-12 Earth and Space Science classroom teacher. These include:

 The Earth Scientist (TES)

-The Summer 2016 issue of TES was sponsored by Temple University.
-The Spring 2016 issue of TES was sponsored by NOAA.
-Both are freely available below via Open Access.
+The Summer 2016 issue was sponsored by Temple University, the Spring 2016 issue was sponsored by NOAA, and the Fall 2016 issue of TES was sponsored by the Critical Zone Observatory Network.
+All are freely available below via Open Access.
 Open Access articles and issues are freely available to anyone on the NESTA website.
-Thees PDFs may be downloaded and shared by re-posting to other websites and by circulating them via electronic means such as email.
+These PDFs may be downloaded and shared by re-posting to other websites and by circulating them via electronic means such as email.
 In the TES archives, members can view all previous issues of TES, while nonmembers will only be able to view articles and issues that are Open Access.

 Our new NESTA website is under construction.
 To access the TES archives, we will be sending you back to our old NESTA website.
 When you are done, click the Home button in the upper left-hand corner of our old website to return to the top page of the new website.Visit the TES archives.